If there is an error

 don't allow Jesus Christ to be your King, authority, ruler, over you, you are to be slain.

-Jesus' parallel lesson in Luke 19:27 is: If you
+Jesus' parallel lesson in Luke 19:27 to Revelation

 Redundantly,